jimididit/tiktok-autoblocker/README.md

 1. Click the extension icon
 2. Click "Download Block List" to download your current blocklist as a .txt file

+#### Add accounts you have already blocked

+1. While logged in, open [tiktok.com/setting/block-list](https://www.tiktok.com/setting/block-list)
+2. Click the extension icon, then **Add my blocked accounts**
+3. Those usernames are appended to your saved list. **Download Block List** saves all of them, including ones you added yourself

 #### Mass Blocking Users

 1. Create a text file with one username per line (e.g., `@username1`, `@username2`)